davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### 3.3 Webstreaming

-Another use case for streaming DAGs with Dagger would be to stream image data — e.g. webstreaming — and carry out some sort of processing on it — background blurring, filtering. etc.
+Another use case for streaming DAGs with Dagger would be to stream webcam image data — e.g. webstreaming — and carry out some sort of processing on it — background blurring, filtering, et cetera.

-We our next example was to use the [VideoIO.jl](https://github.com/JuliaIO/VideoIO.jl) library to capture frames from the computer webcam and filter it through a Dagger DAG.
+Our next example was to use the [VideoIO.jl](https://github.com/JuliaIO/VideoIO.jl) library to capture frames from the computer webcam and filter it through a Dagger DAG.
-However, this was an unsuccessful attempt: the streaming and processing per se likely worked out fine, but it doesn't seem to be immediately clear how to update images using Dagger streaming.
+However, this was an unsuccessful attempt: the streaming and processing per se likely worked out fine, but it doesn't seem to be immediately clear how to update image display using Dagger streaming.
 The below implementation makes use of the `imshow()` function from [ImageView.jl](https://github.com/JuliaImages/ImageView.jl), but the canvas fails to update.
 In the interest of time, this specific application was parked.

 ```Julia
 Dagger.spawn_streaming() do